Skip to main contentSkip to navigation

 How much does encrypted drive recovery cost?

-Encrypted drive recovery costs the same as standard recovery for that drive type: $100-$2,000 for HDDs, $200-$1,500 for SSDs.
+Encrypted drive recovery costs the same as standard recovery for that drive type.
 The encryption layer adds no additional cost.
 You pay for the hardware repair, not the decryption.
+See the pricing tables on this page for HDD and SSD tier ranges, which are pulled from our standard pricing files.

 What types of encryption do you support?